vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 Every CLI plugin should have a nested test executable.
 The executable should utilize the test framework found in `pkg/v1/test/cli`.
 Tests are written to ensure the stability of the commands and are compiled alongside the plugins.
-Tests can be ran by the admin `test` plugin.
+Tests can be run by the admin `test` plugin of the Tanzu CLI.

 #### Docs